jayprajapati009/ros1_bridge_tutorial/README.md

-# Tutorial: Using `ros1_bridge` Package for ROS 1 (Noetic) and ROS 2 (Humble)
+# Tutorial: Using `ros1_bridge` Package for ROS1 (Noetic) and ROS2 (Humble)

-In this tutorial, you will learn how to use the [`ros1_bridge`](https://github.com/ros2/ros1_bridge) package to enable communication between ROS 1 (Noetic) and ROS 2 (Humble).
-This is useful when transitioning from ROS 1 to ROS 2, as it allows nodes from both ecosystems to exchange messages seamlessly.
+In this tutorial, you will learn how to use the [`ros1_bridge`](https://github.com/ros2/ros1_bridge) package to enable communication between ROS1 (Noetic) and ROS2 (Humble).
+This is useful when transitioning from ROS1 to ROS2, as it allows nodes from both ecosystems to exchange messages seamlessly.

 ## Dependencies